Programistyk/FuelioImport/README.md

 Drivvo backups are locale-dependant, so in order to support all of them, we need to be given more examples.
 Currently spanish, english and polish backups should be working fine.
 Others might missinterpret "refuelling to full" flag.

 ## Requirements
-FuelioImport converter is built for current PHP version (PHP7), but any stable PHP version should do the job.
+FuelioImport converter is built for PHP version 7.4.

  * For aCar backup we need SimpleXMLElement and Zip support